-Note: The EAS no longer accepts emissions inventories submitted by mail on an external medium, such as CD.
-All EIs must be submitted through the STEERS-AEIR Web-EI system.
+Note: All EIs must be submitted through the STEERS-AEIR Web-EI system.
 For more information on how to submit online, please see the EAS webpage, www.tceq.texas.gov/goto/ieas, or contact the EAS.

-Special Requirements for a Site that Experienced Insignificant Changes in Emissions with an aerodynamic diameter less than or equal to 10 micrometers ( $PM{10}$ ), and particulate matter with an aerodynamic diameter less than or equal to 2.5 micrometers ( $PM{2.5}$ ) are each within 5 percent or five tons, whichever is greater, of the most recent total actual annual emissions reported in the State of Texas Air Reporting System (STARS) database.
+Special Requirements for a Site that Experienced Insignificant Changes in Emissions

+Submission of an updated EI is not required if the total actual annual emissions of VOCs, NO_x , carbon monoxide (CO), sulfur dioxide (SO_2), lead (Pb), particulate matter with an aerodynamic diameter less than or equal to 10 micrometers (PM{10}), and particulate matter with an aerodynamic diameter less than or equal to 2.5 micrometers ($PM{2.5}$) are each within 5 percent or five tons, whichever is greater, of the most recent total actual annual emissions reported in the State of Texas Air Reporting System

+(STARS) database.
 Instead, the owner or operator may request that the EAS roll over the most recent annual emissions to the current reporting year.